18 Outdoor Adventures to Do with Kids In Michigan Before They Turn 18

 11. Visit the Upper Peninsula

-Getaway to the Upper Peninsula, where you’ll discover rugged forested trails, picturesque waterfalls and quiet solitude.
+Get away to the Upper Peninsula, where you’ll discover rugged forested trails, picturesque waterfalls and quiet solitude.
 Get ready to log miles on the open roads as you explore this expansive area.
-Notable places to visit are Tahquamenon Falls and stunning formations at Pictured Rocks.
+Notable places to visit are Tahquamenon Falls and stunning formations at Pictured Rock.
 Journey to the far edge of the Upper Peninsula to the Porcupine Mountains, and stop at the western edge of the park, to view the series of falls at Presque Isle Waterfall Loop, where the river flows to meet up with Lake Superior.
 Furthermore, Sault Ste.
 Marie is a pleasant stop as you can watch the freighters maneuver through the locks.
 With such a vast expanse, you could easily spend weeks exploring the Upper Peninsula.

 12. Camp at a Michigan State Park

-With 108 Michigan State Parks, the possibilities are endless for where to camp.
-In my opinion, every child should have a chance to get out of their comfort zones and create fond or hilarious memories in nature as you gather around a fire while roasting marshmallows, perhaps enduring the occasional mishaps, or raining night while camping.
-Either way you’re guaranteed to have some unforgettable stories to tell later.
 Even if you don’t own your own camper or tent, numerous Michigan state parks have cabins, yurts and even hammock sites that you can reserve.
 It can be hard to narrow down where to camp, so here is a list of the best campgrounds for kids at Michigan State Parks which have kid-friendly beaches, restrooms and playgrounds.
 Reservations can be made 6 month in advance at the Michigan State Park Reservation website.
 A Recreation Passport is required for entry to Michigan State Parks, you can find additional details here.

 13. Attend a Flower Festival

 Bask in the sunshine as you pick fragrant lavender, stroll through a field of wildflowers or take Instagram-worthy photos among tulips.
 There is no shortage of Michigan flower festivals, botanical gardens, and sunflowers fields to choose from.
-Michigan also has tons of amazing gardens to visit from Frederik Meijers in Grand Rapids to Dow Gardens in Midland, all the way to Detroit gorgeous Belle Isle.
+Michigan also has tons of amazing gardens to visit from Frederik Meijers in Grand Rapids to Dow Gardens in Midland, all the way to Detroit’s gorgeous Belle Isle.

-Be surrounded by beauty, as you usher in the spring and summer months by visiting one of these lovely towns filled with bountiful blooms.
+Be surrounded by beauty as you usher in the spring and summer months by visiting one of these lovely towns filled with bountiful blooms.
 Checkout the Michigan Bloom Guide to see the best flower festivals occurring throughout Michigan.
 You’re children will love it.

 14. Cross the Mackinac Bridge